Temporally Consistent Online Depth Estimation in Dynamic Scenes: Results and Discussion

-\textbf{Results} As shown in \cref{tab:flyingthings3d}, all considered approaches have large $\tepe$ and $\teper$, with $\tepe$ often larger than EPE and more than 14 times the ground truth disparity change as implied by $\teper$.
+\textbf{Results} As shown in \autoref{tab:flyingthings3d}, all considered approaches have large $\tepe$ and $\teper$, with $\tepe$ often larger than EPE and more than 14 times the ground truth disparity change as implied by $\teper$.
 This suggests that the considered approaches suffer from poor temporal stability despite good per-pixel accuracy.
-We show a qualitative visualization in \cref{fig:qual_vis_flythings3d}a, where inter-frame disparity changes of stereo network's predictions $\Delta d$ are plotted against ground truth $\Delta d_\text{gt}$.
-We note that the predictions differ largely from the ground truth, far from the perfect model (\ie, the diagonal line).
-We provide additional visualizations of the resulting artifacts in video supplementary material to further illustrate the case.
-In the following sections, we demonstrate that our network improves the temporal consistency of per-frame networks.
+A qualitative visualization is shown in \autoref{fig:frame_frame_jitter}.
+We show the resulting artifacts in the video supplement to further illustrate the case.